BellumGalaxy/bg-website/README.md

 # Version
 ## v0.1
-In this version we have only homepage and about page.
+In this version, we have only a homepage and an About page.
 It's available only for desktop access.
-If you access with a mobile device, the page will not display correctly.
+Access made by a mobile device will not display correctly.
-Responsiveness wil be added in v0.2.
+Responsiveness will be added in v0.2.
 ## v0.2
 In this version, we updated the layout to be responsive.
 Now the website can be accessed on any device correctly.

 # Tools
-## v0.1
-We used the following tools:
+- React
 - Next.Js
 - Netlify
+- TailwindCSS
+- DaisyUI

 # Functionality
 ## v0.1
-In this version, the website is for information purpose only.You can access our social media through links, get more information about our team and learn about our project.
+In this version, the website is for information purposes only.
+You can access our social media through links, get more information about our team, and learn about our project.

-NOTE: Our focus is on the brazilian community, so the website was developed in portuguese-br.
+NOTE: Our focus is on the Brazilian community, so the website was developed in Portuguese.